-Why do my teeth hurt when cold?
+Why do my teeth hurt when it’s cold outside?

 For this reason, it is certainly a must to learn more about treating cold weather-related tooth pain.

-Here are some useful tips so you and your loved ones can enjoy your favorite winter activities without worrying about tooth pain:
+Here are some useful tips, so you and your loved ones can enjoy your favorite winter activities without worrying about tooth pain:

 - As much as possible, consider breathing in and out through the nose.
 Breathing through the mouth will only bring the cold air directly in contact with the teeth.
 Please be guided that abrupt changes in temperature can trigger a toothache.